CodingIsaac/cybersecurity_fundamentals/applyMitreAtt&ckFramework.md

 <h2>How does the MITRE ATT&CK Framework compare to other cybersecurity models?</h2>
     <p>
 While models like the Lockheed Martin Cyber Kill Chain focus on the stages of an attack, the MITRE ATT&CK Framework goes deeper by detailing specific tactics and techniques used at each stage.
 This granular approach makes ATT&CK particularly effective for mapping real-world adversarial behavior and designing targeted defenses.
     </p>

 <h2>What are the latest updates to the MITRE ATT&CK Framework?</h2>
     <p>
-        The MITRE ATT&CK Framework is regularly updated to include new techniques, sub-techniques, and mitigations based on evolving threat landscapes.
+        The MITRE ATT&CK Framework is regularly updated to include new techniques, sub-techniques, and mitigations based on latest threat landscapes.
 For the latest updates, visit the <a href="https://attack.mitre.org/">official MITRE ATT&CK website</a>.
     </p>

 <h2>How can the MITRE ATT&CK Framework be used for threat intelligence?</h2>
     <p>
         The framework aids in threat intelligence by:
     </p>